freedomai-lab/freedomai-lab.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page

 ---
-The current focus of the NLP group in CUHKSZ includes:<br>
+The current focus of the FreedomAI Lab in CUHKSZ includes:<br>
 &#8226; Democratizing large language models;<br>
 &#8226; Medical large language models;<br>
 &#8226; Multilingual large language models;<br>